March 18, 2019

 BCGEU energy policy paper (PDF)

 The Provincial Executive Environment committee aims to examine and provide recommendations to update the union’s approach to energy policy.
 To inform the committee’s work, this paper outlines the union’s existing approach to energy policy, explores current issues, and identifies potential next steps for the BCGEU.
-The focus is on provincial energy policy, and for the purpose of this paper, energy policy is defined broadly as government measures concerned with the production,transportation and use of energy commodities.
+The paper also makes the following recommendations that the BCGEU:

 July 28, 2015